Khazady/blog-and-auth-page-router/public/content/posts/en/react-js.md

 ## Virtual DOM

-- The virtual DOM represents simplified JavaScript objects compared to the real DOM.
+- The virtual DOM is a set of simplified JavaScript objects compared to the real DOM.

 ## Reconciliation

-- This is the process of comparing the old and new versions (snapshot) of the Virtual DOM after data changes (for example, an array used to render a list)
+- The process of comparing old and new versions (snapshots) of the virtual DOM after data changes (for example, an array used to render a list).
-- Based on this comparison, React performs targeted updates to the real DOM.
+- Based on this comparison, React makes targeted changes to the real DOM.
-- As a result, the user sees only the updated list item rather than all elements being re-rendered.
+- As a result, the user sees only the updated list item rather than the entire list being re-rendered.

 ## Basic hooks

 ### useState

-- Represents local component state.
+- Local state.
-- Compares the previous and new values and, when needed, re-renders the UI parts that depend on it (unlike a regular variable changed inside an event listener).
+- Compares previous values with new ones and, when necessary, re-renders the parts of the UI that depend on it (unlike a regular variable rendered in JSX and changed in an event handler).
-- Correct way to update state: `setState(prev => prev + 1)`.
+- Correct state update: `setState(prev => prev + 1)`
-- `useState(compute())` lets you pass a function as the initial state so the value is computed only once.
+- `useState(() => compute())` — pass a function as the initial value to compute it once instead of on every render.

 ### useRef